 After spending much of the first half in their own zone, the Cardinals found their groove later in the game, as senior Zach Arnold sent an absolutely gorgeous cross to junior Sam Ecker, who beat Wissahickon goalie John Carrozza on the far side to put the Cardinals up 1-0 in the game's 57th minute.

 Five minutes later, senior Glenn VanOrden scored an insurance goal to put Upper Dublin up 2-0.
-Ecker added his
+Ecker added his second tally of the game on a rebound with less than two minutes remaining to cap the scoring.

 "There really weren't a whole lot of adjustments at the half,' Schmidt said.
 "They had some opportunities and were getting some 50-50 balls and we tried to fix it the best we could.
 It happens.'